biscuitlegs/diy-front-end-framework/README.md

 # DIY Grid Based Framework

 ## About
-* Framework made as a means to learn Sass.
+Framework made as a means to learn Sass.
+Split into modules so the framework can be as light as necessary.

 <br>